Kate Bush: 2022–present: Resurgence and continued honours

 On 11 June 2022, "Running Up That Hill" re-entered the US Billboard Hot 100 at number eight, surpassing its 1985 peak at No 30 and becoming Bush's first US top-ten hit.
 The following week, it climbed to No 4 in the US, before reaching No 3 on 25 July.
 The parent album, Hounds of Love, also reached a new peak in the US, charting at No 12.
 The song topped the Australian ARIA Charts to become her second No 1 single in the country.
 In France, "Running Up That Hill" beat its original chart peak of 24, placing at No 3.
-Hounds of Love also rose in popularity on various album charts, with it reaching No 1 on Billboards Top Alternative Albums chart, making it Bush's first US chart-topping album.
-On 10 June, The Whole Story rose from No 76 to No 19 on the UK Albums Chart, peaking a week later at No 17.
-A limited edition CD single was released by Rhino. in September 2022, published in this format for the first time, the 2022 film A Man Called Otto featured the song "This Woman's Work" from Bush's album, The Sensual World.
-In May 2023, it was also featured in the Netflix film The Mother, spiking a sales resurgence for the song.
+Hounds of Love also rose in popularity on various album charts; it reached No. 1 on Billboards Top Alternative Albums chart, making it Bush's first US chart-topping album.
+On 10 June, The Whole Story rose from No. 76 to No. 19 on the UK Albums Chart, peaking a week later at No 17.
+A limited edition CD single was released by Rhino. in September 2022, published in this format for the first time, the 2022 film A Man Called Otto featured the song "This Woman's Work" from Bush's album The Sensual World.
+In May 2023, that song was also featured in the Netflix film The Mother, spiking a sales resurgence for the song.

 On 1 January 2023, Bush was included at No 60 in the list of 200 Best Singers of All Time by Rolling Stone.
-On 22 February 2023, Bush announced that her label, Fish People, had moved to the new distribution partner, The state51 Conspiracy.
+On 22 February 2023, Bush announced that her label, Fish People, had moved to a new distribution partner, The state51 Conspiracy.
 The new company took over distribution of her post-1980 releases (starting from The Dreaming) worldwide, and the entire catalogue in the US only.
 This move has also generated renewed "indie" reissues of her albums.

 Bush was nominated for the Rock and Roll Hall of Fame in 2018, 2021 and 2022, and was inducted in 2023, but did not attend the ceremony.
 She was inducted by Big Boi of OutKast, a long-time fan of her music.
 In his induction speech, Big Boi said, "What I love about Kate's music is that I never know what sound I'm gonna hear next.
 She ignores anything that seems like a formula and instead just does whatever she wants to do, like me.
 She challenges me as a listener and expands my ears and my mind.
 No matter how many times I look to albums like The Dreaming or 50 Words for Snow, they sound fresh and surprise me every time.
 They fill my head with ideas and expand my ambitions for what music can achieve."